What is the SQE?

 Due to inactivity, and for security reasons, you will be automatically logged out of your SQE account in 1 minute.

 Press ’continue’ to stay logged in.

-From April 2022 candidates will have the opportunity to sit SQE assessments in Welsh.
-The ability to sit SQE in Welsh will be phased in, starting with the ability to provide written answers for SQE2 from April.
+The ability to sit SQE in Welsh will be phased in.
+Candidates have had the opportunity to provide written answers for SQE2 since April 2022.
 See below for the phased breakdown of what elements of SQE can be taken in Welsh and from when.

-When the booking window is open you will be asked to choose English or Welsh as the language of your choice to undertake SQE.
-Please note that for SQE2 oral assessments, the only test centre that is available to take the oral assessments in Welsh will be in Cardiff.
+When the booking window is open for SQE2, you will be asked to choose English or Welsh as the language of your choice to undertake SQE.
+Please note that for SQE2 oral assessments, the only test centre that is available in which to take the oral assessments in Welsh will be in Cardiff.
 If Cardiff is unsuitable for you, then you should reconsider choosing Welsh as your preferred option.
-For the SQE2 written assessment, taken over three days, and SQE1, taken over two days, you are able to take the assessment at any Pearson test centre available.
+For the SQE2 written assessments, taken over three days, and SQE1, taken over two days, you are able to take the assessments at any Pearson test centre available.

 If you change your mind about sitting the assessment in Welsh, you can cancel your booking and rebook to take the assessment in English, as long as you do so before the booking deadline, subject to our terms and conditions and availability.
 Please note that there is no guarantee you will be able to rebook the same seat or location if you rebook.

 It is important to understand that the only aspects of the exam that will be in Welsh will be the questions and your answers.
 There is no guarantee that any other part of the exam day will be in Welsh.
 Your assessment guidance and results will usually be provided in English and the staff, outside of those examiners who will be asking you questions, will communicate with you in English.